wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		-
 		- Linux Foundation is the organization who is behind and who is responsible of **all** Linux distributions.
 		-
-		- Regular users have write-access
+		- Regular users have write-access to two directories only:
+			- /home
+			-
 		-
 		-